 The Admin Sidebar

 When you are logged into your website and looking at your dashboard, you will notice on the left side of your screen a menu.
 This is the admin sidebar and lists all the sections of your backend.
-We will discuss all the sections in detail.
+We will discuss the 'Settings' sections in detail.

 At the very top of the list is a link to the Dashboard which we discussed in the last section.
 At the very bottom of the list is a link that will collapse or expand the sidebar.
 If you only see small icons in this list, click the small triangle at the very bottom to expand the sidebar.